What Does Carnation Flower Mean and Symbolise?

 What does a White Carnation Flower Mean?

-What does a Pink Carnation Blossom Symbolize?
+What does a Pink Carnation Flower Symbolize?

-What does a Purple Carnation Floret Indicate?
+What does a Purple Carnation Flower Indicate?

 What does a Red Carnation Bloom Represent?